djlucas/mkinitramfs/README.md

   DATADIR: This is the root directory for the "modules" and "init" files.

-  initmods: This is a list of mkinitcpio modules that will be included (without file extensions).
+  hooks: This is a list of mkinitcpio modules that will be included (without file extensions).
 The modules will be imported in the order they are listed.
 This defaults to the udev, elogind, and ucode modules.